Chart Color Schemes

 Infrastructure

-Maida Vale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Maida Vale has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified twelve projects that could affect this region.
-Notable projects include High Wycombe South Residential Precinct, Maida Vale South Urban Investigation Area, Maida Vale Reserve Master Plan, and Maida Vale Road Local Development Plan (Lot 170).
-The following list details those most likely to be relevant.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include High Wycombe South Residential Precinct, Maida Vale South Urban Investigation Area, Maida Vale Reserve Master Plan, and Maida Vale Road Local Development Plan (Lot 170).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.